Brand System / Breakfast food / packaged pantry / 1877-present

 This is the healthy part of the brand system.
 Quaker did not need to make oats feel like a new invention every decade.
 It needed to keep the old trust cue useful as mornings, kitchens, claims, and formats changed.

-Quaker Oats belongs in the archive because it shows the power of boring trust.
+Quaker Oats belongs in Grow Your Brand because it shows the power of boring trust.
 The brand was not built by one dramatic campaign.
 It was built by repeat behavior around a plain food, a recognizable container, and a claim discipline that had to fit the product.

 For operators, the lesson is to respect the routine.
 If the product lives in a cupboard, a fridge, a medicine cabinet, or a weekly shopping list, the brand should make repeated use easier to remember and easier to trust.